vanessaaleung/Coursera_Capstone/The Battle of Neighborhoods/Report.md

 		<b> Target audience </b> could be multinational companies who plan to expand their branches in one or more of these big cities.
 The analysis could help with their business plan, or refer to a previous plan of a similar city.
 	</p>
 	<p>
 		The target audience could also be government agencies that are in charge of city development.
+The agencies may want to refer the development plans of big cities that share similar characteristics with them.
 	</p>
 	<h2> Data </h2>
 	<p>